Environmental Studies Independent Research and Study Papers

 Alexandra Raczka, "Privilege and the Food Environment in Carlisle, Pennsylvania"

-Anna E. McGinn, "Quantifying and Understanding Ecological Literacy, A study of first year students aliberal arts institutions"
+Anna E. McGinn, "Quantifying and Understanding Ecological Literacy, A study of first-year students and liberal arts institutions"

 Taylor Wilmot, "Community Engagement and Perceptions of Brownfield Redevelopment in Carlisle, PA"